-Many parents with a young, excited musician often struggle with one thing: should they buy their child a brand new violin or get them started with a rental instrument instead?
-Many parents opt for renting, with the logic being that their son or daughter may eventually lose interest in the instrument.
+Many parents with a young, excited musician often struggle with one thing: does purchasing or renting a violin make more sense, at least initially?
+Many parents opt for renting a violin, with the logic being that their son or daughter may eventually lose interest in the instrument.
 Others are concerned that their child will grow out of the instrument, and that constantly upgrading to larger sizes will get expensive over time.
-Although purchasing a violin comes with a variety of benefits, renting tends to be the better option for those who are new to the instrument.
-If you’re confused about whether you should rent or buy your child’s violin, this guide will help you make the best decision for that special violinist in your life.
+Although purchasing a violin comes with a variety of benefits, renting a violin tends to be the better option for those who are new to the instrument.
+If you’re confused about whether you should considering buying your renting a violin for your child, this guide will help you make the best decision for that special violinist in your life.

 When Does Buying Makes Sense?

-Typically, there are four instances where a violin rental makes more sense:
+Typically, there are four instances where renting a violin makes more sense:

 - Your child is young/still growing and needs a violin that’s smaller than ¼

 - The manufacturer or seller provides credits for upgrades in size or on future purchases

 - Your child is uncertain about which instrument they want to play

 - The instrument retailer offers rent-to-own programs as a part of their offerings.

 If you find yourself in the first situation and are thinking about purchasing a too large violin that your child can grow into- don’t.
 This is a huge mistake that can actually hinder your child’s progress and enjoyment of the instrument.
 Not only does it make playing difficult and uncomfortable, but playing a violin that’s too large can actually lead to dangerous physical injuries.In these cases, the best solution would be to rent a violin until your child is physically ready for a full-size violin.
 Similarly, if the seller provides discounts or other cost-saving initiatives for upgrades or future purchases, renting a violin and upgrading wouldn’t be as much of a financial risk as purchasing a student-sized instrument and upgrading later.